ealbalas/ai-speaking-coach/README.md

 # AI Speaking Coach

-This project is a web application with a Next.js frontend and a FastAPI backend.
+This project is a web application designed to help users improve their public speaking skills.
+It records a user's speech and saves it for future analysis.

 ## Features

-- **Next.js Frontend**: A modern React framework for building user interfaces.
+- **Next.js Frontend**: A modern React-based frontend for a smooth user experience.
-- **FastAPI Backend**: A high-performance Python web framework.
+- **FastAPI Backend**: A high-performance Python backend for handling real-time data.
-- **WebSocket Communication**: Real-time, two-way communication between the frontend and backend.
+- **Real-time Audio Streaming**: Captures audio from the user's microphone and streams it to the server via WebSockets.
+- **Audio Processing & Storage**: The backend processes the incoming audio stream and saves it as a `.wav` file upon session completion.
-- **Connection Logging**: The backend logs when a client connects or disconnects from the WebSocket.
+- **Connection Logging**: The backend logs client connections, disconnections, and audio processing status.

 ## Getting Started

+### System-Level Dependencies

+This project requires **FFmpeg** for audio processing on the backend.
+Please install it on your system before running the application.

+-   **On macOS (using Homebrew):**
+    ```bash
+    brew install ffmpeg
+    ```
+-   **On Debian/Ubuntu:**
+    ```bash
+    sudo apt update && sudo apt install ffmpeg
+    ```
+-   **On Windows:**
+    Download the binaries from the [official FFmpeg website](https://ffmpeg.org/download.html) and add the `bin` directory to your system's PATH.

 ### Prerequisites